myrotvorets/buffer-stream/README.md

 Converts a Buffer into a Readable Stream.

-Since 1.1.0 provides a helper to read the entire stream into a Buffer.
+Since version 1.1.0, it provides a helper to read the entire stream into a Buffer.

-Since 1.3.0 provides a writable stream that stores the result in a buffer.
+Since version 1.3.0, it provides a writable stream that stores the result in a buffer.

 ## Usage